- June 26, 2018

 - Posted by: Empowered

-- Category: Productivity, Stress Management
+- Categories: Productivity, Stress Management

 Just before I went interstate a few weeks ago, I decided to change over my usual handbag for a roomier travel hand-bag.
 The funny thing was I was so certain that I’d transferred everything from the first bag to the second.
 But, it was only when I arrived at the airport that I noticed that I had forgotten my wallet in the changeover.
 At that moment, I immediately understood how awful people must feel when they realise ½ way into their drive to the airport that they’ve forgotten to bring their passport.